olinml2024/olinml2024.github.io/assignments/assignment16/ImagesQAD.markdown

 h.
 C, then A and B are the same
 i.
 They are all the same

-6. Write code that will result in any vertical edges showing up as positive values if the the edge is darker on the right and lighter on the left and as negative values if the edge is darker on the left and lighter on the right.
+6. Write code for a 5x5 filter that will result in any vertical edges showing up as positive values if the the edge is darker on the right and lighter on the left and as negative values if the edge is darker on the left and lighter on the right.

 7. Match the loss curve to what is happening